-As well as goodybags, Giffgaff also have bundles specially designed for dongles, laptops and tablets such as the iPad.
-If you want to tether with your Giffgaff SIM or use it in a non-phone device, you need the £10 goodybag with tethering enable or a data-only Gigabag.
+As well as goodybags, Giffgaff also have mobile internet bundles specially designed for dongles, laptops and tablets such as the iPad.
+If you want to tether with your Giffgaff SIM or use it in a non-phone device, you need a goodybag with tethering enabled or a data-only Gigabag.

 One thing to watch out for is that Apple have blocked their iPhones from being able to use the tethering feature.
 However, it’s simple to get round this restriction by jailbreaking it.
 Of course, Android and all other phones don’t have this problem – you can simply set up your Giffgaff phone to tether to laptops and other devices.

 Finally, if you have a BlackBerry and want to use BBM and BlackBerry email it’s easy on Giffgaff.
-If you have a BlackBerry 10 device, everything will work automatically.
-However, for older BlackBerrys you will need to buy a BlackBerry add-on for £3. be careful as you must buy it at the same time as you buy your goodybag – you can’t add it on later.
+If you have a BlackBerry 10 device or newer, everything will work automatically.
+However, for older BlackBerrys you will need to buy a BlackBerry add-on for £2.50. be careful as you must buy it at the same time as you buy your goodybag – you can’t add it on later.